-Dr Ana E Juncos Garcia, (Lecturer), European foreign and security policy.
+Dr Ana E Juncos Garcia, (Reader), European foreign and security policy.

 Dr Tim Edmunds, (Professor), Democratisation; politics and security in the western Balkans and in central Asia; post-conflict transitions; security sector governance reform.

-Dr Brad Evans, (Senior Lecturer), Global problems of insecurity, power and political violence.
+Dr Brad Evans, (Reader), Global problems of insecurity, power and political violence.

-Dr Magnus Feldmann, (Lecturer), Comparative and international political economy (especially varieties of capitalism and international tade); comparative politics (especially Central and East European politics and institutional theory).
+Dr Magnus Feldmann, (Lecturer), Comparative and international political economy (especially varieties of capitalism and international trade); comparative politics (especially Central and East European politics and institutional theory).